 At one time being a trucker was considered a noble profession.
 Before there was AAA to come help you with a flat or breakdown, truckers were the first point of contact for stranded motorist.

-Trucking companies took pride in their fleets and their drivers appearance.
+Trucking companies took pride in their fleets and the Class A CDL Jobs they offer.
 Being a truck driver was a well paying middle class job with benefits.
 Seems far fetched?
 Watch Wheels of Progress., a short documentary of truck drivers in the 1950’s.

 There are many reasons that trucking isn’t the profession of yesteryear.
 Some point too deregulation in the 1980’s as the beginning of the end.
 Today, all we hear about is driver shortages, bad pay, and a growing number of drivers who dislike their career.